 There are numerous examples of these, including, ‘The Book Thief’, ‘The Boy in the Striped Pajamas‘, ‘Life is Beautiful‘ and even ‘Grave of the Fireflies‘.
-Each one of these features found new ways to delicately explore the devastating horrors of the time.
+Each one of these features found new ways to explore the devastating horrors of the time delicately.
 But none of the films ever adopted the lens of comedy.
 Yeah, you heard it right, I did say comedy.
 If you’re as intrigued as I first was, Taika Waititi‘s ‘Jojo Rabbit’ is a movie that you must watch.

-The film is an “anti-war” satire that centres around a 10-year-old boy, Jojo, who’s a part of Hitler Youth.
+The film is an “anti-war” satire that centers around a 10-year-old boy, Jojo, who’s a part of the Hitler Youth.
 He has an imaginary friend, who is his own version of Adolf Hitler, and dreams of one day being a Nazi.
 But his world turns upside down when he discovers that his mother has been hiding a Jewish girl in their attic.
 With its historical relevance and backdrop, it is natural to question if ‘Jojo Rabbit‘ was actually inspired by real-life events.
 Here’s everything you need to know.

-Jojo Rabbit‘ is certainly not based on a true story, but it’s definitely been inspired by the very real events that took place during the WWII.
+‘Jojo Rabbit‘ is certainly not based on a true story, but it’s definitely been inspired by the very real events that took place during WWII.
 The film is actually based on a novel by Christine Leunens, titled, Caging Skies that looks at Nazi Germany through the eyes of Johannes (Jojo), an avid member of the Hitler Youth in the 1940s.
-Just like the film, he discovers that his mother has been hiding a young Jewish girl, Elsa, in their house, in Vienna.
+Just like the film, he discovers that his mother has been hiding a young Jewish girl, Elsa, in their house in Vienna.
 His initial horror eventually turns to interest, and he slowly forms a deep emotional bond with Elsa.

 However, the novel does not adopt comedy as a means to explore its complex themes.
 That was Waititi’s own unique perspective on the political tragedy, which ends up making ‘Jojo Rabbit’ the game changer in the war genre that we didn’t know we needed.
-Through the film’s lens of comedy, Waititi brings us face to face with the absurdity of fascism and its horror.
+Through the film’s lens of comedy, Waititi brings us face-to-face with the absurdity of fascism and its horror.
 It offers a poetically profound account of the ridiculous idiocy that underlies the greatest loss in our history.

 Hitler Youth